Precise predictions for double-Higgs production via vector-boson fusion: Results

 In Table~\ref{tab:xsec}, fiducial cross sections and higher-order corrections are displayed for the event selection presented in Sec.~\ref{sec:cuts}.
 They are expressed both in femto barn and in per cent.
 The numbers in per cent are with respect to the LO cross section.
 The numbers in parenthesis indicate the statistical error while the additional information on $\sigma^{\rm full}_{\rm LO}$ and $\sigma_{\rm NNLO \; QCD \times NLO \; EW}$ gives the scale variation estimate.
 Note that the total statistical uncertainty is not obtained by adding the individual statistical uncertainties in quadrature, as these are all correlated.

 One of the main messages of Table~\ref{tab:xsec} is that the QCD corrections are negative as for similar signatures such as single Higgs-production via VBF or VBS at the LHC.
 In addition, the higher-order QCD corrections dramatically reduce the uncertainty associated with missing QCD higher orders.
 In particular, it goes from $\left[+10.5\% , -8.8\%\right]$ at LO to $\left[{+0.3\%}, {-0.06\%}\right]$ at NNLO in QCD.
-We note that the non-factorisable NNLO QCD corrections are the only positive corrections, and that their contribution almost exactly cancels the factorisable NNLO QCD corrections.
-This is a coincidence of the particular cuts used here.
+We note that the non-factorisable NNLO QCD corrections are also negative but are about one order of magnitude smaller than the factorisables ones.

 The second important point is the size of the EW corrections.
 It has recently been found (and further confirmed in Refs.~\cite{Denner:2019tmn,Chiesa:2019ulk}) that large EW corrections are an intrinsic feature of VBS at the LHC \cite{Biedermann:2016yds}.
 It originates from the quantum numbers of the particles involved in the process as well as the large scale induced by the massive t-channel exchange \cite{Denner:1997kq}.
 For such processes, the corrections reach about $-15\%$ to $-20\%$ of the LO prediction.
 On the other hand, for single-Higgs production via VBF, EW corrections have been found to be around $-5\%$ \cite{Ciccolini:2007ec,Ciccolini:2007jr}.
 It is thus interesting to observe that, despite having a higher typical scale, the magnitude of the EW corrections for double-Higgs production via VBF is very close to the single-Higgs one.
 In particular, in VBS the typical scale (the invariant mass of the four leptons) is $\langle m_{4 \ell} \rangle\sim 390\GeV$ while the VBF case it is even larger with $\langle m_{\PH\PH} \rangle\sim 610\GeV$.
 In the same way as in Ref.~\cite{Biedermann:2016yds}, one can derive a leading-logarithmic approximation using Ref.~\cite{Denner:2000jv}.
 Because the quantum numbers of the Higgs boson, such as the effective EW Casimir operator (see Eq.~(B.10) in Ref.~\cite{Denner:2000jv}), are significantly smaller than the ones of the Z or W gauge bosons, the logarithm coefficients are reduced with respect to the VBS case.
 For example, the coefficient of the double logarithms, which is directly proportional to the effective EW Casimir operator, is smaller by about a factor two.
 This implies, that VBF does not feature intrinsic large EW corrections as VBS.